-Life today lacks that touch which produces character and greatness, that which takes a man through a period where he eats the bread of adversity and drinks the water of affliction so that he can say as the apostle Paul said, "I know both how to be abased, and I know how to abound ..."
-(Philippians 4:12).
+Life today lacks that which produces character and greatness, that which takes a man through a period where he eats the bread of adversity and drinks the water of affliction so he can say, as the apostle Paul said, "I know how to be abased, and I know how to abound" (Philippians 4:12).
 In this affluent and comfortable society in which you and I live, we may know how to abound, but how many today know how to be abased?
 My beloved, how we need to be abased, yet be able to trace the rainbow through the rain, as George Matheson wrote in the beloved hymn, "O Love That Will Not Let Me Go."

 O joy that seeketh me through pain, I cannot close my heart to Thee; I trace the rainbow through the rain, And feel the promise is not vain, That morn shall tearless be.
 You can't have that rainbow without the rain.

 Has God brought you down by Marah?
 You thought He made a mistake, didn't you?
-And you thought you were out of the will of God.
+Maybe you thought you were out of the will of God.
 But He did it for a purpose, because He takes all of His children down by Marah.
 But, my friend, don't stay there.
 Don't live there in bitterness.
 Take the cross of Christ and put it into those bitter waters.

 Have you been mistreated?
 Jesus was mistreated.
 Have you been lied about?
 He was lied about.
 Have you been unable to defend yourself?
 He chose not to.
 When He was falsely accused, He didn't open His mouth.
 Do you feel like there's been injustice in your life?
 Well, have you read the account of His trial?
-They nailed Him to a cross-it was the greatest crime of history!
+They nailed Him to a cross in the greatest crime of history.
 May I say, your little Marah and my little Marah are nothing compared to His.
-But put that cross into your experience and it will turn your bitter waters to sweet.
+But put that cross into your experience, and it will turn your bitter waters to sweet.

 Then go on to Elim.
-There are seventy palm trees there.
-And twelve springs of water!
+There are 70 palm trees there and 12 springs of water.
+Rest in the shade and sing your heart out in praise to God.